TARGET Instant Payment Settlement

 TARGET Instant Payment Settlement or TIPS is a TARGET Service of the Eurosystem that allows the settlement of instant payments in central bank money.
 The acronym TARGET stands for Trans-European Automated Real-time Gross-Settlement Express Transfer; other TARGET Services include T2 (RTGS) and TARGET2-Securities.

 TIPS was introduced in November 2018 to respond to developments in the electronic payments market.
-As of late 2024, it settled payments in euros and Swedish kronas, with extensions planned to Danish krones and Norwegian krones.
+As of June 2026, it settled payments in euros, Swedish kronas and Danish krones, with extensions planned to Norwegian krones and Icelandic krónas.

 Overview

 TIPS is an extension of T2 that complies with the SEPA Instant Credit Transfer (SCT Inst) scheme, a functionality of the Single Euro Payments Area (SEPA) initiative.
-Service providers that participate in T2 need to open a TIPS account to also participate in TIPS.
+Service providers that participate in T2 need to open a TIPS (T2) account to also participate in TIPS.
 SCI Inst compliance implies that transactions are finally settled in less than ten seconds.
 In 2024, TIPS settled 99% of transactions in less than five seconds.